alinoorul/stdinfo/README.md

 MPyC

 To run main.py, open 3 command terminals in the directory where main.py is stored.
 In terminal 1, run 'python main.py -M3 -I0 00010'.
 Terminal 1 is operated by user 1.
-'00010' is a distilled STD panel report where 0 denotes negative test result, 1 denotes positive test result, and the index in this bit string denotes a specific sexually transmitted disease on the panel.
+'00010' is a distilled STD panel.
+In this bit string, each 0 denotes a negative test result, and each 1 denotes a positive test result.
+The index of each bit in this distilled STD bit string is specific to a specific sexually transmitted disease tested on the panel (see below for more information).
 In terminal 2, run 'python main.py -M3 -I1 00000'.
 Terminal 2 is operated by user 2.
 '00000' is the distilled STD panel data (all STDs tested for were negative).
 In terminal 3, run 'python main.py -M3 -I2'.
 Terminal 3 is an oblivious matchmaker needed for secure computation.
 It receives no data from both parties and transmits no data.